maiyun/mutton/README.md

 The checkXInput method enables XSRF detection to prevent malicious access.

-### Mainland China library support
+### Scan the QRCode to log in

-For WeChat payment, WeChat login, Alibaba Cloud OSS, Tencent Cloud COS, Alipay payment has been completed package.(Due to the kernel framework update upgrade, these libraries have not yet been updated, temporarily removed, will be updated soon)
+The Scan library makes it easy to implement the ability to scan QRCode to log in.

 #### And more...

 ## Demonstrate

-### Generate 16-bit random numbers
+### Generate random numbers

 ```php
 $str = $this->_random(16, Ctr::RANDOM_N);